NguyenThang1501/JavaOOPHomework21002174/README.md

 ## Class: K66A5 - Data Science
 ### About
   #### This repository consist:
-    - 14 lab assignment
+    - 14 lab assignments.
-    - 1 report about Git and Github
+    - 1 report about Git and Github.